mattvend/GpuStreams/README.md

 There is also something else noticeable on the timeline: there is a lot of time spent on the host between two calls to the GPU.
 For sure, it doesn't help to improve performances.

-Due to the way I wrote the program, there is too much time lost during memory allocation/deallocation at least for two reasons.
+Due to the way I wrote the program, there is too much time lost during memory allocation/deallocation at least for 2 reasons:
 - memory management functions are always slow, therefore it should be done later, when each GPU stream has been filled with at least the 3 operations that can be done in parallel
 - For some functions, there is implicit synchronisation.
 For instance, there is probably time lost in cudaFree() even when working with each thread having its own stream.